MathlaALw/EnforcingSchemaLevelAccessCompanyDatabase/README.md

    • **Object-level permissions** -> This allows for fine-grained control over specific database objects, such as tables or views, enabling or restricting access to those objects for specific users or roles.

+**2. Benefits of Applying Security Levels**

+• Protect sensitive data from unauthorized access

+• Ensure data integrity by preventing unauthorized modifications

+• Control user access to specific data and operations

+• Simplify permission management by grouping objects into schemas